thecatontheceiling/TSforge/README.md

  - `/duid` - Key Unique ID is not removable from Vista physical store
  - `/igpk` - Product key data is derived directly from the key string, preventing forgery
+ - `/siid` - IID is also derived directly from the key string
  - `/revl` - Eval key lock is not present on Vista

  Effectively, this means that a product key must be provided to activate a given SKU.
 Additionally, ZeroCID on Vista/Server 2008 lacks protection against WGA.